The application period ended on March 31st.

 At an advertising agency, he was involved in branding for CEOs, implementing J-League concepts, developing products and businesses, and revitalizing companies' businesses.
 Currently, he is the organizer of the Japan Gen Z tournament for the XPRIZE Foundation, which works to solve human problems, and is also involved in the commercialization of traditional crafts and anime using the power of Japanese otaku.

-Ryosuke Shiki
+SHIKI Ryosuke

 Creww Inc. Western Japan Area Manager